podofo/podofo/SOURCE-LAYOUT.md

 `include` after installation.
 The content of `podofo` is:

 - `main`: source directory with most of the library classes;
-- `common`: directory with general purpose commodities that are not specific to handling of the PDF specification.
+- `auxiliary`: directory with general purpose types/commodities that are not specific to handling of the PDF specification.
   Headers here are deployed as part of the public API;
 - `private`: directory with private commodities/data needed to compile PoDoFo library, and can be called by tools and tests